 You will need to create user roles (e.g., for administration, alert investigation, and report access) and assign individual users or user groups to them.
-See U ser Management for more information.
+See User Management for more information.

-Secure the up.time Virtual Appliance
+Secure the Uptime Infrastructure Monitor Virtual Appliance

-If you have installed up.time as a VMware virtual appliance, the default user ID and password used to access the virtual OS is root and uptime, respectively.
-This level of access is required for system-level up.time tasks such as custom scripting, debugging, and working with the database.
-For security purposes, it is strongly recommended that you change the default root-level password provided for the up.time virtual appliance OS.
+If you have installed Uptime Infrastructure Monitor as a virtual appliance, the default user ID and password used to access the virtual OS is root and uptime, respectively.
+This level of access is required for system-level Uptime Infrastructure Monitor tasks such as custom scripting, debugging, and working with the database.
+For security purposes, it is strongly recommended that you change the default root-level password provided for the Uptime Infrastructure Monitor virtual appliance OS.

-Secure the up.time Controller
+Secure the Uptime Controller

-If you are planning to use the up.time Controller, there are further steps to consider.
+If you are planning to use the Uptime Controller, there are further steps to consider.
 See Controller Security for more information.